tcweiss/congressional_insiders/README.md

                    "netstat"))
 ```

 Scraping the Senate webpage also requires Google Chrome and Chromedriver.
 Make sure that your version of Chromedriver matches the version of Google Chrome installed on your machine.
-Finally, run code.R contained in this repo to load all functions into your session.
+To load the three functions into you session, run code.R contained in this repo.

 ### Usage